When I die Dublin will be written in my heart. –James Joyce

 Sadly, Joyce never saw the conclusion of World War II.
 Following an intestinal operation, the writer died at the age of 59, at the Schwesternhause von Roten Kreuz Hospital.
 His wife and son were at his bedside when he passed.

 Though Joyce’s wife, Nora, tried to move her husband’s body to Ireland after the burial, the Irish government denied the request.
-Joyce’s body resides in a grave alongside his wife and son, watched over by a small statue of the poet, in Fluntern cemetery in Zurich.
+Nora, whom he had married in 1931, survived him by 10 years.
+She is buried by his side, as is their son Giorgio, who died in 1976, watched over by a small statue of the poet, in Fluntern cemetery in Zurich.